theluqmn/dating/README.md

 > [!NOTE]
 > this project is a work in progress

+- easy to use command line interface
+- change the present date to aid with your calculations

 ## how to use

+i am tired of explaining this.

 ## how this works

+this is a simple CLI-based date calculator. you can change the current date to help out with the computation.

 ## to-do